St. Louis Brewing History

-- 1904 – Adolphus Busch accepts position of World’s Fair Director and brings together local brewers to create the fair’s largest entertainment venue, a lavish six acre biergarten called the German Tyrolean Alps.
+- 1904 – Adolphus Busch accepts the position of World’s Fair Director and brings together local brewers to create the fair’s largest entertainment venue, a lavish six-acre Biergarten called the German Tyrolean Alps.

 - 1933 – On April 7th, the Anheuser-Busch Clydesdale Hitch makes its first public appearance delivering a case of post-prohibition Budweiser to former New York Governor Al Smith, a longtime opponent of prohibition, in front of the Empire State Building.

 - 1935 – Falstaff Brewing Company of St. Louis buys the Krug Brewing Company of Omaha (Nebraska) and begins producing Falstaff beer there.
-This is the first time a brewery produces its flagship brand in two different cities.
+This is the first time a brewery has produced its flagship brand in two cities.

 - 1951 – Anheuser-Busch’s Newark (N.J.) brewery comes on line making Anheuser-Busch the first brewer to build a regional brewery outside its hometown.

 - 1953 – Anheuser-Busch, maker of Budweiser beer, purchased the St. Louis Cardinals, with August “Gussie” Busch, Jr. becoming team president.
 Busch wanted to change the name of Sportsman’s Park to Budweiser Stadium, but the league balked at having a ballpark named after a beer.
 Busch instead changed the name to Busch Stadium, after which the brewery introduced Busch Bavarian Beer in 1955.
 Thus, instead of naming the ballpark after a beer, they tried a different tack and named a beer after the ballpark.